HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 #### Rel Nofollow, UGC, Sponsored Attributes Usage

 In September of 2019, [Google introduced attributes](https://webmasters.googleblog.com/2019/09/evolving-nofollow-new-ways-to-identify.html) that allow publishers to classify links as being sponsored or user generated content.
 These attributes are in addition to `nofollow` which was previously [introduced in 2005](https://googleblog.blogspot.com/2005/01/preventing-comment-spam.html).
-The new attributes, rel-ugc and rel-sponsored, are meant to clarify or qualify the reason as to why these links are appearing on a given web page.
+The new attributes, `rel-ugc` and `rel-sponsored`, are meant to clarify or qualify the reason as to why these links are appearing on a given web page.

-Our review of pages indicates that 28.58% of homepages feature nofollow attributes on their desktop versions and 30.74% on mobile.
+Our review of pages indicates that 28.58% of homepages feature `nofollow` attributes on their desktop versions and 30.74% on mobile.
 However, rel-ugc and rel-sponsored adoption is quite low with less than 0.3% pages featuring either.
 Since these attributes don’t add any more value to a publisher than rel-nofollow, it is reasonable to expect that adoption will continue to be slow.

 {{ figure_markup(
   image="seo-nofollow-ugc-sponsored-attributes.png",
-  caption="Nofollow, UGC, Sponsored Attributes", description="Bar chart showing the usage (in percent) of rel attributes on desktop and mobile.
-Our review indicates that 28.58% of homepages feature nofollow attributes on their desktop versions and 30.74% on mobile.
-However, rel-ugc and rel-sponsored adoption is quite low with less than 0.3% pages featuring either. ", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=1177251312&format=interactive", sheets_gid="769973954", sql_file="pages_robots_txt_by_device_and_status.sql"
+  alt="Usage of nofollow, ugc, sponsored Attributes", caption="Usage of `nofollow`, `ugc`, `sponsored` Attributes", description="Bar chart showing the usage (in percent) of `rel` attributes on desktop and mobile.
+Our review indicates that 28.58% of homepages feature `nofollow` attributes on their desktop versions and 30.74% on mobile.
+However, `ugc` and `sponsored` adoption is quite low with less than 0.3% pages featuring either. ", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=1177251312&format=interactive", sheets_gid="769973954", sql_file="pages_robots_txt_by_device_and_status.sql"